How to make paper pine cone decorations

 Learn how to make these Christmas paper pine cone decorations with our easy step-by-step tutorial.

-Published: October 13, 2020 at 8:27 am
+Published: October 17, 2024 at 8:00 am

-Bring the beauty of the outside indoors this Christmas, with two different ways to make pine cone decorations out of paper.
-Will you make the deliciously tactile and glittery pine cone decorations or the upcycled pine cone decoration from corrugated card?
+Will you make the deliciously tactile and glittery paper pine cone decorations or the upcycled corrugated card pine cone decoration?
 Or why not both!

 Pine cones are a festive favourite when it comes to decorating your house for the holidays, and these paper versions will look great grouped together on a mantelpiece, hanging from a door handle or placed individually on the tree.
-A collection of these paper pine cone decorations would look fantastic arranged in a fruit bowl as a table decoration.
+Alternatively, a collection of these paper pine cone decorations would look fantastic arranged in a fruit bowl as a table decoration.

 If you're looking for paper to make your paper pine cone decorations have a browse through our free patterned paper collection, we love these pine cone and poinsettia patterned papers!
-Looking for more fun projects?
-Get inspired with these lovely paper cutting templates.

 How to make a paper pine cone decoration: